-Essentials, which is a sub-category of Targeted Health, offers a variety of dietary supplements that are formulated with a simpler ingredient profile, at a price point that is intended to be a value-add for Preferred Customers and Associates.
+Essentials, a sub-category of Targeted Health, offers a variety of dietary supplements that are formulated with a simpler ingredient profile, at a price point that is intended to be a value-add for preferred customers and associates.

 Home Living, a category of products designed to make homes a peaceful haven that supplement wellness.
+Currently, products in this category are only offered in Korea.